-Executive Director of the Health Protection Directorate, Sophie Dwyer said the figure was 2.5 times what would normally be expected.
+Executive Director of the Health Protection Unit, Sophie Dwyer said the figure was more than double what would normally be expected.

-"Almost half of the cases reported this year have been from the Salmonella Typhimurium strain, with the majority (80 per cent) being reported in south east Queensland."
+"Half of the cases reported this year have been from the Salmonella Typhimurium strain, with the majority being reported in south east Queensland," Ms Dwyer said.

 "These figures show the vital need for food handlers to be aware of food safety procedures.

 "For this reason, we have asked all local councils to provide all food handlers in their catchments with our advice on the top causes of salmonella and how to best avoid it.